blockbra-in/encode-decode-chaindata/README.md

 ### Example

-Here is an example of the program in action:
+Here is an example of the program in action (Click image for video) :

 [![Program Demonstration Video](https://img.youtube.com/vi/KL9J_4MXxDc/0.jpg)](https://youtu.be/KL9J_4MXxDc)